No Rights Reserved

 If you are ever unsure about a specific project, you can treat my side of it as “take it and run with it”.

-But for everything that is mine?
+But for everything that’s mine?
 It’s yours.